Who to Contact for Help

 - If you are not eligible for the federal HAMP or HARP options, don't give up!
 Ask your lender about other options to make your payments more affordable or to avoid foreclosure.

-If you are a homeowner with a Freddie Mac-owned mortgage and you are behind on your monthly bills (including your mortgage), free, confidential financial counseling assistance is available.
-Choose either in-person assistance through a local Freddie Mac Borrower Help Center in your area, or call our national Borrower Help Network participant.
+Whether you are a prospective homebuyer preparing for homeownership or a struggling homeowner with a Freddie Mac-owned mortgage trying to avoid foreclosure, assistance is available.
+Choose either in-person assistance through a local Freddie Mac Borrower Help Center in your area or call our national Borrower Help Network participant.

 Does Freddie Mac own your loan?
 Click here to find out.